pvcraven/arcade_book/source/chapters/05_loops_and_random_numbers/loops_and_random_numbers.rst

     Too low.
     Aw, you ran out of tries.
 The number was 11.

+(Code for this program is below: :ref:`number-guessing-game-code`)

-Wait, what does this have to do with graphics and video games?
+Wait, what does this looping have to do with graphics and video games?
 A lot.
 Each *frame* the game displays is one time through a loop.
 You may be familiar with the frames-per-second (FPS) statistic that games show.
 The FPS represents the number of times the computer updates the screen each second.
 The higher the